Lane formation and aggregation spots in a model of ants: Numerical results

 When the look-ahead mechanism is turned on ($\lambda > 0$) and $\Pe$ is sufficiently large, we observe the formation of a \emph{lane}, representative of trail formation (\cref{fig:stripe_rho_p}).
 This solution corresponds to a lane with bidirectional movement along the stripe, although it is difficult to see it in \cref{fig:stripe_rho_p}.
 To this end, we plot the solution $f(t,\xx,\theta)$ at the final time in the $(x,\theta)$ domain in \cref{fig:fytheta_plot}.
 This shows two peaks at $x \approx -0.1$, the location of the centre of the lane, and $\theta =\frac{1}{2}\pi, -\frac{1}{2}\pi$, meaning that particles predominantly move up and down.
 Moreover, slightly left to the lane, $x \lessapprox -0.1$, the angles shift to the left semi-plane, meaning that ants turn slightly to join the lane.
 Analogously, for $x \gtrapprox -0.1$, the angles turn towards $\theta = \pm\pi$, so ants move back towards the lane.

 We note the similarity of \cref{fig:fytheta_plot} to the eigenfunction associated with the linear instability in \cref{fig:eigflambda1}.
-This shows that the linear stability theory of \cref{sec:lineffeigf} can predict what patterns emerge at the nonlinear level.
+This shows that the linear stability theory of \cref{sec:lineffeigf} is consistent with the patterns that emerge at the nonlinear level.
 In Appendix \ref{sec:FEM}, we show further evidence that model \cref{eq:fcresc} admits lanes as stationary solutions.
 The lane endstate of \cref{fig:stripe_rho_p} is a macroscopic representation of the particle behaviour of \cref{fig:curvelambda1}, in the sense that particles move along a line in both scenarios.

 Our simulations suggest that model \cref{eq:fcresc} with $\lambda > 0$ is bistable for some parameter values.
 In particular, in the region of linear instability of the homogeneous state (see \cref{fig:lambdainstabline}), we observe some pairs $(\gamma, \Pe)$ that result in either a spot or a lane endstate depending on the initial condition.
 This is shown in \cref{fig:bistable} for a pair $(\gamma, \Pe)$ in between those used in \cref{fig:spot_rho_p,fig:stripe_rho_p}.
 It shows two realisations of the solution at $t = 5$ given a uniformly random initial condition.
 That is, for a fixed $\gamma$, there is a range of $\Pe$ that results in the model having two basins of attraction, one corresponding to spot endstates and one related to lane endstates.
 For low $\Pe$, the dominant basin is that of spots (\cref{fig:spot_rho_p}) while for moderate $\Pe$ (below the homogeneous state stability line), the dominant basin is that of lanes (\cref{fig:stripe_rho_p}).